dsc-courses/dsc209r-2025-fa/labs/lab01/index.md

    2. Show how your webpage resizes gracefully.
    3. Share the most interesting thing you learned from this lab.

-**Videos longer than 2 minutes will be trimmed to 2 minutes before we grade, so make sure your video is 2 minutes or less.**
+**Videos longer than 1 minute will be trimmed to 1 minute before we grade, so make sure your video is about 1 minute long.**

 ## Prerequisites